ChiefMateStarbuck/astro-chiri/src/content/about/about.md

 Effortlessly share your thoughts in _a calm & dustless space._

-Check posts for details and view source on [GitHub](https://github.com/the3ash/astro-chiri).
+Check posts for details and view source on [GitHub](https://github.com/the3ash/astro-chiri). -->

+> "The white man made the mistake of letting me read his history books. [laughter] He made the mistake of teaching me that Patrick Henry was a patriot, and George Washington – wasn't nothing non-violent about ol' Pat, or George Washington."

+- Malcolm X